Skip to next element

 • Inspect the Wrap: If you use a device with external batteries, always check the plastic "wrap" for nicks or tears.
 If the metal of the battery is exposed, do not use it; it must be re-wrapped or replaced.

 • Use the Right Charger: Always use the charging cable provided with your device or a dedicated external charger from a reputable brand.
-Avoid using "fast-chargers" designed for cell phones unless your device specifically supports that amperage.

 • Storage: Never carry loose batteries in your pocket or bag.
 If they come into contact with metal objects like keys or coins, they can short-circuit.
-Always use a plastic battery case for transport.

 • Temperature Control: Do not leave your vape pen in a hot car or in direct sunlight for extended periods.
-Excessive heat can degrade the battery chemistry and lead to failure.

 Maintenance of Your Vape Pen Components